-Entry Criteria for QA testing is defined as “Specific conditions or on-going activities that must be present before a process can begin”.
-In the Systems Development Life Cycle it also specifies which entry criteria are required at each phase.
-Additionally, it is also important to define the time interval or required amount of lead time that an entry criteria item is available to the process.
-Input can be divided into two categories.
-The first is what we receive from development.
-The second is what we produce that acts as input to later test process steps.
+Entry criteria for testing can be defined as “Specific conditions or on-going activities that must be present before a process can begin”.
+The Software Testing Life Cycle (STLC) specifies the entry criteria required during each testing phase.
+It also specifies the time interval or required amount of lead time to make the entry criteria item available to the process.
+The inputs can be divided into two categories – inputs received from development and inputs produced from the test phases at the end of STLC.

 - Test Plan

-Exit Criteria is often viewed as a single document commemorating the end of a life cycle phase.
-Exit Criteria is defined as “The specific conditions or on-going activities that must be present before a life cycle phase can be considered complete.
-The life cycle specifies which exit criteria are required at each phase”.
-This definition identifies the intermediate deliverables, and allows us to track them as independent events.
+Exit criteria in testing are often viewed as a single document commemorating the end of a life cycle phase.
+It can be defined as “The specific conditions or on-going activities that should be fulfilled prior to completing the software testing life cycle.
+STLC specifies which exit criteria are required at each testing phase”.
+The exit criteria can identify the intermediate deliverables and enable you to track them as independent events.

 - Test Logs